Highlights from the 2nd AfCPA

 - National Institute of Agronomic Research of Tunisia (INRAT), Tunis, Tunisia

-- President-elect: Dr. Vincent Aduramigba-Modupe, Africa Centre Director of the International Nitrogen Initiative; and a Senior Research Fellow at the Institute of Agricultural Research and Training, Ibadan, Nigeria;
+President: Vincent Aduramigba-Modupe, Africa Centre Director of the International Nitrogen Initiative; and a Senior Research Fellow at the Institute of Agricultural Research and Training, Ibadan, Nigeria

-- Secretary: Dr. Nicodeme Fassinou, Assistant Professor in Crop Physiology, Maître Assistant des Universités du CAMES, Benin;
+President-Elect: Nicodeme Fassinou, Assistant Professor in Crop Physiology, Maître Assistant des Universités du CAMES, Benin

-Regional Representative (West and Central Africa): Dr. Jean M. Sogbedji, Professor of Soil Fertility and Plant Nutrition, and Director of the Soil, Climate and Crop Sciences Interface Laboratory at the University of Lomé
+Regional Representative (West Africa): Jean M. Sogbedji, Professor of Soil Fertility and Plant Nutrition, and Director of the Soil, Climate and Crop Sciences Interface Laboratory at the University of Lomé